p-ranav/indicators/README.md

 # DynamicProgress

 `DynamicProgress` is a container class, similar to `MultiProgress`, for managing multiple progress bars.
 As the name suggests, with `DynamicProgress`, you can dynamically add new progress bars.
 Simply call `bars.push_back`.

+Use this class if you don't know the number of progress bars at compile time.

 Below is an example `DynamicProgress` object that manages six `ProgressBar` objects.
 Three of these bars are added dynamically.